TarunSaranga/Tradebook/README.md

 ## DQN
 ### Testing on Test data for 100 episodes after training the agent on Google Train data.
 ![Google100](annotations/RL/GoogleProfits100.png)
-Over the 100 episodes the agent's profits were below zero only two times.
+Over the 100 episodes the agent's profits were less than zero only twice.
 <br><br>

 ### Plots for best episodes while testing the agent on Google Test Data